panaaj/signalk-resources-fs/README.md

 ---
 ## Use and Operation:

-Once configured the plugin will handle all of the following requests for the enabled paths:
+Once configured the plugin register as the resource provider for the resource types enabled in the server's `Plugin Confg` screen.

-- HTTP GET, POST, PUT and DELETE requests
+The SignalK server will pass all requests _(HTTP GET, POST, PUT and DELETE)_for theses paths to the plugin.
-- Delta GET and PUT requests

-_Please refer to the [Signal K specification](https://signalk.org/specification) for details about working with resources._
+_Please refer to the [Signal K specification](https://signalk.org/specification) and  [Signal K Server documentation](https://signalk.org/signalk-server/RESOURCE_PROVIDER_PLUGINS.md) for details about working with resources._